coburnw/NTC_Class/README.md

 NTC_Class
 =========
 Heavily refactored:
-	split into two folders, py2 and py3 split into two classes, modeled and interpolated Added B3435 tables for interpolation.
+  * split into two folders: py2 and py3 (I dont use py3, so py3 folder unchanged from Soren's original code.)
+  * split into two classes: modeled and interpolated
+  * Added dictionaries for holding named tables of thermister data for interpolation.
+  * Added B3435 table.

-among other things this eliminates the need to install the scipy package when modeled results are acurate enough.
+among other things this eliminates the need to install the scipy package when modeled results are acurate enough for the job at hand.

+Many thanks to Soren.
+My setpoint units would still be in volts without his effort.

 (cw)